- How does the Master of Science in Organizational Leadership (MSOL) degree compare to an MBA?

 No. These tests simply do not predict success for the kind of adult learners we seek for the MSOL program.

-Courses are on Saturdays in the College of Mount St. Joseph's accelerated weekend format.
+Courses are on Saturdays in Mount St. Joseph University's accelerated weekend format.
 This means you come to class just five times per term.
 MSOL courses are offered throughout the year in the fall, spring and summer terms.

 Accelerated courses involve a lot of individual, self-directed work and assignments between classes.
 Students often communicate with each other, and course instructors, through the Web.
 An important feature of accelerated courses is the use of "pre-assignments" before the first class.